awsdocs/amazon-rds-user-guide/doc_source/CHAP_BestPractices.md

 We recommend that you try out DB parameter group changes on a test DB instance before applying parameter group changes to your production DB instances\.
 Improperly setting DB engine parameters in a DB parameter group can have unintended adverse effects, including degraded performance and system instability\.
 Always exercise caution when modifying DB engine parameters and back up your DB instance before modifying a DB parameter group\.

-For information about backing up your DB instance, see [Backing Up and Restoring Amazon RDS DB Instances](CHAP_CommonTasks.BackupRestore.md)\.
+For information about backing up your DB instance, see [Backing Up and Restoring an Amazon RDS DB Instance](CHAP_CommonTasks.BackupRestore.md)\.

 ## Amazon RDS Best Practices Presentation Video<a name="CHAP_BestPractices.Presentation"></a>